Vaccination Clinics

 Our COVID-19/FLU vaccination clinics at our Northumberland Mall location are open to the public for all ages from babies up.

-Other vaccination programs such as for school-age children, maybe for rostered NFHT patients only, but we will post eligibility information when we advertise clinics.
+Other vaccination programs such as for school-age children, may be for rostered NFHT patients only, but we will post eligibility information when we advertise clinics.

 Our vaccination program is run under the direction of the Haliburton Kawartha Pine Ridge District Health Unit.